Receive and respond to alerts

-Once you have configured and validated your devices, and your group supervisor or administrator has created groups, teams, and schedules, you are ready to receive alerts.
+Once you have configured and validated your devices, and your group supervisor or administrator has created groups, teams, and schedules, you are ready to receive notifications.

-An alert is any message or notification the system sends to a device to inform you that an event requires your attention.
-Alerts include information about the event, such as the time and location that it occurred.
-Some alerts ask you to respond — for example, to acknowledge that you have received the notification, take ownership of the issue, or run an automated remediation flow.
+A notification is any message the system sends to a device to inform you that an alert requires your attention.
+Notifications include information about an alert, such as the time and location that an event or problem occurred.
+Some notifications ask you to respond — for example, to acknowledge that you have received the notification, take ownership of the issue, or run an automated remediation flow.

-Depending on the situation and the device, the alert might require you to provide a more detailed response, such as:
+Depending on the situation and the device, the notification might require you to provide a more detailed response, such as:

 - OK – I’ll be there in 10 minutes.